 Photograph 7.
 The Forum Theater.
-1982 (Source: Metuchen-Edison Historical Society)

-Following the Great Depression that started in late 1929, Metuchen's population growth slowed, although its growth rate was higher than state and national averages.
+1982 (Source: Metuchen-Edison Historical Society) rate was higher than state and national averages.
 Nonetheless, the 1930s were a time of economic austerity with little new residential construction.
-Public construction during the 1930s, some of which was funded by New Deal-era programs, included an expansion and upgrade of the sewer system; two additions to the Franklin School; and construction of the public library (League of Women Voters 1950) and a new Metuchen post office.
+Public construction during the 1930s, some of which was funded by New Dealera programs, included an expansion and upgrade of the sewer system; two additions to the Franklin School; and construction of the public library (League of Women Voters 1950) and a new Metuchen post office.